-Finding Logging and Timber Companies
+How to Find Logging and Timber Companies

-Learn How to Build a Network of Timber Suppliers
+Build a Network of Timber Suppliers

 Running a successful sawmill means that you will need a constant source of logs to process and turn into a marketable product.
 Finding logging companies may be harder than you think, but definitely worth the effort.
 You will need to build a network of loggers and timber suppliers.
 Loggers don't usually advertise, so looking in the newspaper or phone book will most likely yield minimal results.
 Networking is the way to go.
 You need to find people who work with loggers and are willing to share their information with you.